Accio/BioQC/_posts/2016-09-13-bioqc-on-gh-pages.md

 ---
-title:  "BioQC Documentaion is now on github pages"
+title:  "BioQC Documentation is now on github pages"
 published: true
 permalink: samplepost.html
 summary: "This is some summary frontmatter for my sample post."